cesarnr21/.magma/README.md

 Keep in mind that while using Obsidian in either iPhone or iPad and using an external keyboard, all shortcuts will work with the `CMD` key instead of `CTRL`.

-#todo create a script and apple shortcut to automatically use a-Shell to pull the latest changes from GitHub
+#todo/create create a script and apple shortcut to automatically use a-Shell to pull the latest changes from GitHub
-#todo does it make sense to pull the notes repository into Google Drive on the iPad and iPhone.
+#todo/test does it make sense to pull the notes repository into Google Drive on the iPad and iPhone.
 This would allow to also link files from google drive.

 # Files